-On June 6th, we will be celebrating the 28th anniversary of National Trails Day!
+On June 6th, we will be celebrating the 28th anniversary of National Trail Day!
 Originally founded by the American Hiking Society, the annual event encourages people to get out, enjoy, and give back to the nearly 200,000 miles of trails in the United States.
 Historically, the event has highlighted participation from hikers and mountain bikers, but the tide is turning and we’re now seeing increased visibility of the involvement from another user group: off-road motorcycles.

 For decades, off-road motorcyclists have been involved in the clearing, maintaining and rehabilitation of both motorized and multi-use trails.
 Thanks in part to the internet, we’re now seeing just how involved the off-road motorcycle community truly is and has been.
 Just as the other user groups before have advocated and called for, the motorcycle community too is reaching out and asking all riders to join the cause and help support the trails and our access to them.